hereishd/K8S-Cluster-From-Scratch/Nginx-Ingress-Controller/Exposing-Prometheus-Stack/Exposing-Kube-Prometheus/readme.md

 ## Additional notes & Reference

-The [official documentation](https://github.com/prometheus-operator/kube-prometheus/blob/main/docs/customizations/exposing-prometheus-alertmanager-grafana-ingress.md) sets this up making use of a basic authentication form.
+The [official documentation](https://github.com/prometheus-operator/kube-prometheus/blob/main/docs/customizations/exposing-prometheus-alertmanager-grafana-ingress.md) sets this up making use of a basic authentication.
 It uses a secret and ```htpasswd```.
+You can always take a look if you are interested.